 Welcome to Houskerville Doodles! (pronounced hŭsk-er-ville) We specialize in raising well socialized, low-shedding, Mini Goldendoodles, Mini Aussiedoodles, and Petite & Mini Bernedoodles.
 Located in Minnesota, but offer deliveries to North Dakota, South Dakota, Southern Minnesota, and occasionally Omaha, NE, IA, and WI.
+We are also open to meeting at our airport, for those of you who are from other parts of the country!
 Please take a look around and feel free to contact us if you have any questions!

 SEE OUR MN BOARD OF ANIMAL HEALTH LICENSE CERTIFICATE HERE.

 We currently raise three different types of Doodles, the Bernedoodle, Goldendoodle, and Aussiedoodle!
 Although we most often breed mini’s, we do occasionally have litters of “Petite” and “Moyen”, or “Medium” sizes, too.
 Scroll down to read about these amazing breeds that we have fallen in love with, so you can help determine which is the right breed for you.

 The information below comes to you from: http://www.petguide.com/breeds/dog/bernedoodle/

 If you are looking for a fluffy dog that will be your companion for life, look no further than the Bernedoodle.
 Also known as the Bernese Mountain Poo, this breed is a combination of the Bernese Mountain Dog and the Poodle.
 While the name may sound a little funny, these dogs make wonderful pets and they are especially great with children.